iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 - [Build Confidential Computing app](confidential-computing/README.md)
 {% endhint %}

-## Update chain json
+## Connect to the production environment

-Make sure your `chain.json` content is as follows:
+To connect to the production environment, make sure your `chain.json` content is as follows:

 ```json
 {